mfinkelstine/mfinkelstine/README.md

 * Ansible — Configuration Management and Deployment
 * Nagios — Continuous Monitoring

-I work at CheckPoint as a DevOps Enginner Experience Engineer.
+I work at CheckPoint as a DevOps Enginner with alot of Experience.
 For more information about me (and a whole lot of shenanigans), check out site.

 <!--
 **mfinkelstine/mfinkelstine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.